A Gallery of Silver

 - Widely used as an evergreen filler plant and for hedging.

-- The beautiful silvery-grey foliage, which can sometimes turn a rusty shade of red, and white stems always attract the eye, especially if a little rain has fallen and new growth is produced.
+- These beautiful silver-foliaged plants, which can sometimes turn a rusty shade of red, and white stems always attract the eye, especially if a little rain has fallen and new growth is produced.

 - This is a fast grower and a hardy coastal plant that can be pruned into virtually any formal shape.